-Easier to replicate reports once designed

-Can collect a representative sample

-Anonymity to participants is an option

-Surveys are familiar to most people.
+Easier to Can collect a Anonymity to replicate reports representative participants is an once designed sample option Surveys are familiar to most people.
 Inexpensive once developed.
 You ask the same question to everyone.

 Cons of Using Surveys and some solutions...